 I travel.
 A lot.
 The last few years I make anywhere from 15 to 20 international trips a year.
-I get a lot of people asking me how I manage to do it; no, I’m not rich, and yes, I fund my own travel.
+I get a lot of people asking me how I manage to do it; no, I’m not rich, and yes, I fund the majority of my own travel.
 In this post I tell you how I afford to travel so much.

 So just how do I do it?
 The answer is multi-faceted, but REALLY SIMPLE: I have made travel a lifestyle and create opportunities to see the world using my abilities and resources.